 Last night, we did an episode on our live stream show called shadow house, all about racism.
-It was by far the most frightening show I’ve done yet.
+It was by far the most intense show I’ve done yet.
 To tell you the honest truth, it is much easier to simply raise my frequency to a perspective that does not facilitate any kind of identification with fear or pain.
-This is the vibrational space that I teach from.
-But when I am not deliberately focusing myself into that vibration, I am…where I am.
-Like anyone incarnated upon the earth, I am both shadow and light.
-I too, have pain relative to certain races of people and certain religions.
-I too, carry the wounds of my individual experiences.
-And the spiritual journey of my life is to marry those two perspectives.
+But the true spiritual journey is integration.
+It is to marry physical and non-physical perspective.

 It does not serve people to believe that enlightened perfection is possible.
 It keeps us desperately grasping.
 It keeps us constantly aware of our shortcomings.
-It makes us believe in a vertical world, where it is possible to be better than or less than someone else.
-It makes us put those who we perceive as perfect, on a pedestal and in the process, forget the capacity of our own power.
+It makes us forget the capacity of our own power.
 It makes us believe that there are things about us that need to be eradicated in order for us to be good or to be loved.
 We condemn ourselves for where we are when we believe that enlightened perfection is possible.
 And because we cannot openly own up to where we are, we cannot find healing for the actual issue.
 We only put Band-Aids on top of gangrenous wounds.
 It does not serve me as a spiritual teacher to continue to perpetuate the role we have been playing for so many years.
-It does not serve me as a spiritual teacher to lie to those who exalt me for the objective truth of my perspective.
-It does not serve me to let fear bury the truth of who I am when I am in the public eye.
 This is a new age that we are living in.
-A time when people will come into a knowing of their own god-hood.
 Conformity to an ideal, no longer serves us.
 It cooks us in the furnace of self-suppression.
-And I have decided that even if it kills me, I am going to lead this shift by example; knowing that when I expose myself, I give people permission to be where they are without making them wrong, unlovable or bad for it.

-The entire reason I started shadow house as well as this blog, was for the sake of transparency.
-On a personal level, there is an ineffable freedom when there are no longer any secrets.
-A freedom that I believe is an unclaimed birthright for everyone in existence.
+The entire reason I started shadow house as well as this blog, was for the sake of intimacy and authenticity.
 On a worldwide level, we are all sick of the façade.
 I’m sick of the pain that this façade causes people.
 It perpetuates self-hate and disillusionment.
 And in the absence of the nitty gritty truth of where we are, we cannot find our way to where we want to go.
 There is no healing to be had.
 It is like trying to use a map to get to a destination, but being unwilling to admit to where we currently are.

-I feel fear when I commit the cardinal sin of spiritual teacher-hood, by airing my dirty laundry in public.
-I feel fear when I expose my multiple Achilles heels to the world.
-I feel fear that people will withdraw their love, abandon me, write me off or even seek retribution.
+I feel fear when I commit the cardinal sin of spiritual teacher-hood, by showing my 'integrated' self.
+I feel fear that when I do not show them the 'selectively identified' persona that they expect from a spiritual teacher, that people will withdraw their love, abandon me, write me off or even seek retribution.
 But the vision I have and the passion I feel for this change far outweighs my fear, as liberation always does.
 I know that many will not “get it”.
 But I am not catering myself to them.
 I am offering myself and my expository actions to those who will “get it”.
 I am not an authority figure, whose place it is to give or deny any one else permission; but sometimes feeling like we have permission from others, liberates us.
 So, I am offering myself to those who are as sick of the spiritual guru façade as I am and who are ready to act on the permission that I am giving them to be themselves completely; and to be wherever they are.
-Because of this, I am committed to owning up to my shadow and exposing my shadow to the world because I have decided that it is worth it, whatever the cost may be.
-And so it is.
+I will receive them.